Urfa: Traditional house architecture

-Urfa's old town has many old courtyard houses; a lot of them date back to the 1800s.
+Urfa's old town has many old courtyard houses; many were built during a construction boom in the 19th century.
 A typical Urfa courtyard house is centered around a high-walled courtyard that is closed to the street.
 Facing the courtyard is a porticoed antechamber covered by a roof and partially surrounded by three walls.
 In Urfa, the name for this space is mastaba; elsewhere, the more general term is iwan.
-There are also various other rooms with various purposes, such as bedrooms, a kitchen (tandir), a sitting room, or a water closet.
-There is also a semi-basement called the zerzembe, which is used for winter food storage and is practically omnipresent in traditional Turkish homes in a hot climate.
+Other typical rooms include bedrooms, a kitchen (tandir), a sitting room, or a water closet.
+There is also a semi-basement called the zerzembe, which is used for winter food storage and is practically omnipresent in traditional Turkish homes in regions with hot climates.
 The house as a whole, with its courtyard, mastaba, and other rooms, forms one integrated living space rather than each room being its own "isolated, independent" space.